 101123 2:10:59 InnoDB: Operating system error number 22 in a file operation.
 InnoDB: Error number 22 means 'Invalid argument'.

-could be empty for a brief time before being initialized to the
+Innodb_buffer_pool_dump_statuscould be empty for a brief time before being initialized to the correct value

 InnoDB: The MySQL error log could contain messages like: